Quantego

 The first version of Quantego has been created by Mathilda Lahmann, as mentioned on LinkedIn in December 2021 and in April 2022.

-Currrently, we feature two differnt versions: A Lego mode of IBM Quantum System One made of 49 bricks and a model of IBM Quantum System Two made of 105 bricks.
+Currently, we feature two different versions: A Lego model of IBM Quantum System One made of 49 bricks and a model of IBM Quantum System Two made of 105 bricks.

 For each of the models, build instructions and a parts list is being made available.
 The instructions and the digital pictures and animations have been created with bricklink studio lego digital design software.
 Part numbers (3001, 4201, etc) are as on bricklink.